 Do all of the following with the gas off, if applicable.

 Cleaning Gas Line Tubes

 Clean the “flame tamers,” which are located right over the gas burners underneath the metal grilling grates.
-A skewer or toothpick or paper clip are good for making sure all of the little holes in the burners are open and unclogged.
-There are also tiny wire brushes made for this purpose.
-Later when you test the grill, after you’ve cleaned it, peek to see if any of the holes are still clogged and then once the gas is off give those openings an extra go-over to clear them.
+Use a skewer or toothpick or paper clip to make sure all of the little holes in the burners are open and unclogged.
+Tiny wire brushes made for this purpose are a great tool.
+After you clean the grill, test it, and peek to see if any of the holes are still clogged.
+Then once the gas is off give those openings an extra go-over to clear them.